How to Keep Your Nonprofit Compliant in Pennsylvania

 When is the Pennsylvania charitable registration renewal deadline?

-What documents are required for Pennsylvania charitable registration?
+What documents are required for Pennsylvania charitable registration renewal?

 For Pennsylvania charitable registration renewal, you typically need: IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: BCO-23 (Public Disclosure Form), Financial Statements - Audited, Financial Statements - Compiled, Financial Statements - Internal, Financial Statements - Reviewed.